Renée (Taylor)

 In 2004 she was a tutor for Whitireia Community Polytechnic Graduate Diploma Writing and for a Huia Publishers Writing Workshop at Hongoeka Marae.
 She continued tutoring the Your Life, Your Story workshops for Cancer Society and was a member of Te Ha’s ‘On the Bus’ reading tour.

-Renée is a member of the NZ Book Council, has been a member of the Broadsheet Collective, a member of PEN Otago/Southland and has been Programme Director and Vice President of the Globe Theatre in Dunedin.
+Renée was a member of the NZ Book Council, the Broadsheet Collective, PEN Otago/Southland and was a Programme Director and Vice President of the Globe Theatre in Dunedin.

-Renée has published non-fiction articles and reviews in various newspapers and journals including Free Lance, The Mirror, and Hawkes Bay Herald Tribune.
+Renée wrote nine novels, eighteen plays, a collection of short stories, two children’s books, one text-book on writing plays, one collection of comic writing and a collection of essays.
+She published non-fiction articles and reviews in various newspapers and journals including Free Lance, The Mirror, and Hawkes Bay Herald Tribune.
 She also wrote a weekly column in a Wairoa paper for eighteen months.
-Renée has written episodes for Open House and for Country GP and writes book reviews.
-She has written seven novels, two children’s books, one text-book on writing plays and one collection of comic writing.
+Renée wrote episodes for Open House and for Country GP and wrote book reviews.

 Biographical sources